OceanDynamicsUConn/GroupManual/README.md

     excellent grades may matter, because if you decide to pursue a PhD, the admissions committee will review your transcripts.
 If you are a doctoral student, grades don't matter much, because most prospective employers will not ask for you transcripts.
-What matters most––both at the Master's and doctoral levels––is that you develop mastery of the material discussed in class.
+What truly matters––both at the Master's and doctoral levels––is that you develop mastery of the material discussed in class.
 (You could be a straight-A student on paper but know little about the material.)
 What will make you an excellent professional is a solid skillset (*de facto*,